Our profiles for DC Comics characters often use jargon about this publisher’s continuity – “pre-Crisis”, “Earth-4”, “rebooted LSH”, etc..

 With later renewed interest in the characters, DC assigned them to Earth-X. Earth-X was a world where the Nazi won World War II.
 When creators became interested in telling stories without that limitation, another Earth-Quality was created, so these character may appear on either or both.

-Here are the main versions of Earth that existed before the Crisis of Infinite Earths, in 1985.
+Here are the main versions of Earth that existed before the Infinite Crisis, in 1985.

-Helper(s): Helpers: Darci, Sebastien, the Grand Comics Database, William Chamberlin, Wikipedia.
+Helper(s): Helpers: Darci, Sébastien Andrivet, the Grand Comics Database, William Chamberlin, Wikipedia.
 One appendix by Darci, another by Sébastien.